 When you have an underactive thyroid -- hypothyroidism -- a surgically removed thyroid, or a thyroid that has been disabled by radioactive iodine, you need thyroid hormone replacement.
 Drugs include the synthetic thyroid hormone levothyroxine (i.e., Synthroid, Levoxyl), as well as synthetic forms of the T3 hormone.
-Natural, animal-derived desiccated thyroid, such as Armour Thyroid, is also used. for thyroid hormone replacement.
+Natural, animal-derived desiccated thyroid drugs, such as Naturethroid and Armour Thyroid, are also used for thyroid hormone replacement.
 Take a look at the medications, how to take them, troubleshooting problems with these drugs, the T4/T3 drug controversy, and the Armour Thyroid/natural drug controversy.

-A look at the various thyroid hormone replacement drugs, including levothyroxine (i.e., Synthroid, Levoxyl), natural desiccated thyroid (i.e., Armour), Cytomel (T3) and other prescription thyroid hormone replacement medications used to treat hypothyroidism.
+A look at the various thyroid hormone replacement drugs, including levothyroxine (i.e., Synthroid, Levoxyl, Tirosint), natural desiccated thyroid (i.e., Armour), Cytomel (T3) and other prescription thyroid hormone replacement medications used to treat hypothyroidism.

 Whether you take a levothyroxine drug like Synthroid, or a natural thyroid medication like Armour Thyroid, it's important that you know how to take your thyroid medication properly.
 Helpful information including the timing of your medication, interactions with foods, drugs and supplements are covered, as well as creative ways to remember to take your thyroid medication.